Pixplicity/PoorIntentions/README.md

 <img src="design/flow1.svg" height="120" title="Expected flow" />

-Unfortunately, due to a peculiarity in Android, launching an app that is already running might result in it entering an invalid state:
+Unfortunately, due to a peculiarity in Android, launching an app that is already running might result in taskInfo entering an invalid state:

 <img src="design/flow2.svg" height="120" title="Unexpected flow" />

-This issue can best be reproduced by launching an app from its Google Play details page, navigating to DetailActivity, pressing home, then launching it from the app drawer.
+This issue can best be reproduced by launching an app from its Google Play details page, navigating to DetailActivity, pressing home, then launching taskInfo from the app drawer.

 When the resolution is enabled, this app will pop up a toast displaying "Task resuming" when the issue is detected.
-The resolution is simply to finish the excess instance of MainActivity when it is started by a launch intent but is not the task's root activity.
+The resolution is simply to finish the excess instance of MainActivity when taskInfo is started by a launch intent but is not the task's root activity.

 ## The resolution